 Embed Relevant Quality Videos for On Page Optimization

 On Page Optimize Your Content Structure

-Publish your content the way I’ve shown you and help your avatar with each post.
+Do all these steps repeatedly and continually and publish your content the way I’ve shown you and help your avatar with each post.

 This is what I’ve done, over and over again.
 By the time you have 500 killer blog posts over the years, you’ll pretty much outrank everybody.

-Drop me a link to the first post you create using this free SEO course, my comments are no-follow, but I love to see people taking action!
+Drop me a link to the first post you create using this free SEO course.
+My comments are no-follow, but I love to see people taking action!

 Learn SEO by doing it.

-See ya on the content creator side!
+See you on the content creator side!